junxit/us-congress-bills-115/metadata.md

 - 2018-02-07 — Motion to reconsider laid on the table Agreed to without objection.
 - 2018-02-07 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR 2/5/2018 H749-750)
 - 2018-02-07 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR 2/5/2018 H749-750)
+- 2018-02-08 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.